SamoraPeter/PPD-Classwork-Celsius/README.md

 - It can be opened with Juypter Notebook / VS Code

 # Authors
-Created by : S. Peter
+Created by: S.Peter
-Student number : 25302657
+Student number: 25302657

 # Contact Information
 You can contact the developer at @25302657@satdio.ac.za